-All new maintenance holes shall be fitted with self-adjusting manhole frame and cover from either East Jordan Iron Works (Product No. 00302202) or Bibby-Ste-Croix (Auto Stable C-50M-ONT) or approved equivalent.
-All covers shall be as per OPSD 401.010 Type B.
+All new maintenance holes within the travelled portion of the roadway shall be fitted with selfadjusting manhole frame and cover from either East Jordan Iron Works Selflevel or Bibby-Ste-Croix (Auto Stable C-50M-ONT) or approved equivalent.
+All covers shall be as per OPSD 401.010 Type B. Maintenance holes outside of the traveled portion of the roadway are not required to be self-adjusting.